+Grassmere was originally Boughton’s village shop and post office.
 Boughton is a small village in the English county of Norfolk.
 It is situated east of the small town of Downham Market, south-east of the larger town of King’s Lynn, and west of the city of Norwich.

 As older manor houses became ruined or dilapidated it was usual to rebuild the new buildings on the existing site and this would happen several times over the centuries.
 It is therefore likely that the manor of Overhall is, today, represented by the buildings of Hall House and Hall Farm, which were originally one property, to the south-west of the pond and the manor of Netherhall represented by Manor Farm House and the farm buildings of Church Farm to the north-east.
 It is significant that both of these buildings and their farmlands were owned by the Lord of the Manor, until 1919.
 Boughton was mentioned in the Domesday book under the old heading Buchetuna.

-7, Grassmere became the village Post Office and shop for a number of years.
-After Mr Sowerby passed away the business closed down.
-Years later Mrs Sowerby, then in her eighties, sold the property to us.
+Owned and built by the Sowerby family in 1957, Grassmere became the Village post office and shop for a number of years.
+After Mr Sowerby died the business closed down.
+Later on in 2013, Mrs Sowerby in her eighties decided to sell it to us.

-One year later we were awarded 4 Star Gold (exceptional quality and customer service) by Visit England 2015 / 16 and were approved for having meet the criteria of the Walkers Welcome Scheme, Cyclists Welcome Scheme and Mobility 1.
-We scored 100% on cleaning.
+A year later we were awarded 4star Gold (exceptional quality and customer service) by VisitEngland 2015 / 16 /17 and were approved for having met the criteria of the Walkers Welcome Scheme, Cyclist Welcome Scheme and Mobility 1.
+We scored 100% on Cleaning.

 We have been awarded the TripAdvisor 2017 / 2018 Certificate of Excellence.
 An award given to hotels, B&Bs and now holiday rentals that show continued excellence in hospitality.

 More recently we became an Airbnb ‘Superhost’ an award given to rentals not only with the best reviews, but with the best owners, too!